Mean-field behavior of nearest-neighbor oriented percolation on the BCC lattice above $8+1$ dimensions: Introduction

 In this paper, we show mean-field behavior for nearest-neighbor oriented percolation on $\opSpaceTime[d\geq 9]$.
 As compared to the analysis on $\mathbb{Z}^{d\gg 4}\times\opTime$ by Nguyen and Yang~\cite{ny93}, the current analysis identifies an upper bound $9$ on the critical dimension $d_\mathrm{c}$.
 To begin with, since \cite{ny93} contains a problematic issue due to the existence of $k$ such that $\ft D(k) = -1$ (as we mentioned in the last paragraph of Section~\ref{sec:motivation}), their bound corresponding to \eqref{eq:improvedBound-g2} below requires extra lemmas for any dimensions even if $d$ is sufficiently large.
 To resolve the issue, we prove Proposition~\ref{prp:restricting-g2} and Lemma~\ref{lem:upperBound-Green} below.
 It is crucial to reduce the range of the supremum in $g_2$ (See Section~\ref{sec:proof-main}) by symmetry in the Fourier space, hence the assumption of the inequality \eqref{eq:upperBound-Green} is satisfied.

 To go down to the desired spatial $5$ dimensions, we must improve our analysis in various aspects.
-Some of the ideas are summarized as follows. \begin{enumerate}[label=(\roman*), listparindent=\parindent] \item As we explain Remark~\ref{rem:computer-assisted-proof}, the spatial dimension $9$ in Theorem~\ref{thm:infraredBound} depends on how to look for the parameters $\{K_i\}_{i=1}^{3}$ of a bootstrap argument (See Section~\ref{sec:proof-main} for details).
-We prove the main theorem only in $d+1\geq 9+1$ because we were not able to search intervals for the parameters satisfying the bootstrap argument.
-There is a possibility that one can update our result if one look for the parameters carefully, but it is more important to improve our bounds for $\{g_i\}_{i=1}^{3}$, the lace expansion coefficients, etc. than accuracy in computers.
+Some of the ideas are summarized as follows. \begin{enumerate}[label=(\roman*), listparindent=\parindent] \item As we explain in Remark~\ref{rem:computer-assisted-proof} below, the spatial dimension $9$ in Theorem~\ref{thm:infraredBound} depends on how to look for the parameters $\{K_i\}_{i=1}^{3}$ of a bootstrap argument (See Section~\ref{sec:proof-main} for details).
+We prove the main theorem only in $d+1\geq 9+1$ because we were not able to find the parameters satisfying the bootstrap argument in $d+1=8+1$.
+There is a possibility that one can update our result if one searches for the parameters carefully, but it is more important to improve our bounds for $\{g_i\}_{i=1}^{3}$, the lace expansion coefficients, and so on than accuracy in computers.